Rotavirus Infection in Children

 What is rotavirus in children?

 Rotavirus is a contagious virus that causes nausea and diarrhea.
-It is the leading cause of severe infectious diarrhea in children.
+It's the leading cause of severe infectious diarrhea in children.
 Some babies and children may have diarrhea so severe that they may lose too much water (dehydration).
 They may need emergency care and a hospital stay.
 A child may be infected with rotavirus more than once.
 In most cases, later illnesses are milder.
 There is also a vaccine for rotavirus.

 What causes rotavirus in a child?